elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-major-regions-of-the-brain-and-what-functions-do-they-serve.md

 url: /learn/nursing/questions/what-are-the-major-regions-of-the-brain-and-what-functions-do-they-serve
 score: -1.0
 related_article1:
-    id: 170451
+    id: 170453
-    title: How are dermatomes mapped, and what is their clinical significance?
+    title: >-
+        Why is myelination important for signal transmission in neurons?
     subject: Nursing
-    url: /learn/nursing/questions/how-are-dermatomes-mapped-and-what-is-their-clinical-significance
+    url: /learn/nursing/questions/why-is-myelination-important-for-signal-transmission-in-neurons
 related_article2:
-    id: 170443
+    id: 170448
-    title: Describe the challenges in the treatment and management of Alzheimer's and Parkinson's diseases.
+    title: >-
+        What is the clinical significance of the subarachnoid space and CSF?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-challenges-in-the-treatment-and-management-of-alzheimers-and-parkinsons-diseases
+    url: /learn/nursing/questions/what-is-the-clinical-significance-of-the-subarachnoid-space-and-csf
 related_article3:
-    id: 170445
+    id: 170446
-    title: Explain the structure and function of white matter and gray matter in the spinal cord.
+    title: >-
+        What is the role of the withdrawal reflex in motor function?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-structure-and-function-of-white-matter-and-gray-matter-in-the-spinal-cord
+    url: /learn/nursing/questions/what-is-the-role-of-the-withdrawal-reflex-in-motor-function
 related_article4:
-    id: 170446
+    id: 170448
+    title: >-
-    title: What is the role of the withdrawal reflex in motor function?
+        What is the clinical significance of the subarachnoid space and CSF?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-withdrawal-reflex-in-motor-function
+    url: /learn/nursing/questions/what-is-the-clinical-significance-of-the-subarachnoid-space-and-csf
 related_article5:
-    id: 170458
+    id: 170450
-    title: How does neuroplasticity contribute to learning and memory?
+    title: >-
+        What is the role of dendrites and axons in signal transmission within a neuron?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-neuroplasticity-contribute-to-learning-and-memory
+    url: /learn/nursing/questions/what-is-the-role-of-dendrites-and-axons-in-signal-transmission-within-a-neuron
 ---

 &nbsp;